phaserjs/phaser/README.md

 * Dispatch world resize event
 * Investigate why tweens don't restart after the game pauses
 * Fix bug in Tween yoyo + loop combo
-* Apply Sprite scaling to Body.bounds
 * Check that tween pausing works with the new performance.now
 * Game.Time should monitor pause duration
 * Investigate bug re: tilemap collision and animation frames
 * Update tests that use arrow keys and include touch/mouse support (FlxControlHandler style)
-* Texture Repeat doesn't scroll, because it's part of the camera not the world, need to think about this more
-* Add JSON Texture Atlas object support.
 * Pointer.getWorldX(camera) needs to take camera scale into consideration
 * If stage.clear set to false and game pauses, when it unpauses you still see the pause arrow - resolve this
 * Add clip support + shape options to Texture Component.